 Adding avocados in generous amounts can lead to weight gain as it has more calories.

-The reason to add to this green smoothie is it contains healthy fats and it is low in carbs, and adding half an avocado to a diabetic smoothie can control blood sugar levels.
+The reason to add to this green smoothie is that it contains healthy fats, is low in carbs, and adding half an avocado to a diabetic smoothie can control blood sugar levels.

 Avocado is a rich source of fiber, and this makes it a filling smoothie as fiber in it helps to keep the tummy full without building hunger.